cslee159/OptimalGeneNMF/README.md

 # NMFOptiGene

-NMFOptiGene is an R script for finding optimal genes to represent transciprional patterns of genes of interest (target genes) and finally extracting transcriptional signatures of the optimal genes by utilizing Non-negative Matrix Factorization (NMF), Missing Value Imputation (Xihui Lin (2018).
-[Fast Nonnegative Matrix Factorization and Applications to
+NMFOptiGene is an R script for optimizing genes, resulting in represent a complicated regulation network of the given "target genes".
+Finally, from the "optimized genes", it extracts transcriptional signatures using Non-negative Matrix Factorization (NMF).
-Pattern Extraction, Deconvolution and Imputation](https://www.biorxiv.org/content/10.1101/321802v1.full). *bioRXiv*), and backward selection.
 Details are described  in our paper in preparation for publication (to be updated later).

+An overall scheme of our gene optimization is depicted in the below figure.
+In order to select an optimal set of genes that represent transcriptional signatures of the target genes, a backward selection was performed with the input gene set.
+In this procedure, we assumed better signatures show better performance of recovering the expression profiles of the target genes. target gene  anti-apoptotic BCL2 family profiles.
+In this respect, we sought to minimize the recovery error of anti-apoptotic BCL2 family genes by reconstructing their profiles using NMF with simulated missing datasets.
+In this study, the recovery error was defined as aMAPE (an average of mean absolute percentage errors) of each fold in 10-fold split samples.
+For MAPE, this error was calculated from comparing values of the original matrix and that of the imputed matrix.
+For each fold of the dataset, all expressions of the five anti-apoptotic BCL2 family genes were nullified to construct the simulated missing dataset.
+After applying NMF to the simulated dataset, their results were multiplied again to produce a “recovered matrix” whose missing values were imputed by NMF.
+Finally, the MAPE is calculated by comparing the recovered matrix to the original matrix.
+Using aMAPE as a selection criterion, we performed a backward selection with the pre-collected genes, as follows.
+For each round, genes except for the five anti-apoptotic BCL2 family genes were individually eliminated to calculate aMAPE after removal of each gene, and then the gene with minimal aMAPE was removed.
+This process was repeated until the number of genes reaches a specific number, and we call the genes with minimal aMAPE as “optimal genes” in this study.
+Eventually, we calculate H and W matrices from the expression matrix consisting of optimized genes

-## Gene Optimization using NMF based on Missing Value Imputation
+## Gene Optimization using NMF

 ### Script Command
 ```